flyx/OpenGLAda/README.md

 If you're using the GPRBuild system, you can then just declare using OpenGLAda in your *.gpr file:

-    with "dependencies/OpenGLAda/opengl.gpr";
+    with "dependencies/OpenGLAda/opengl";

 Alternatively, you can specify the path to the OpenGL project file in as environment
 variable:

-    export GNAT_PROJECT_PATH=dependencies/OpenGLAda
+    export ADA_PROJECT_PATH=dependencies/OpenGLAda

 ... and then specify the dependency without the path:

-    with "opengl.gpr";
+    with "opengl";

-_Note_: Prepending a path to `opengl.gpr` will issue a warning, so the second method is the preferred one.

-If you want to use GLFW, you also need to refer to `glfw.gpr` in your project file.
+If you want to use GLFW, you also need to refer to the project  `glfw.gpr` in your project file the same way as you referred to `opengl.gpr`.

 The project files `opengl.gpr` and `glfw.gpr` take the following scenario parameters: